Your first week

 Purchasing a permit

 You may purchase a permit at any time during the year.
-Cost is prorated so you only pay the fee for the remainder of the contract year.
+There are annual or semester permit options.
 The usual parking contract year is mid-August to mid-August.
-Day, week and monthly permits are available in the Parking Services Office.
+Day, week and monthly permits are also available in the Police & Parking Services Office.

 Paying for your permit

 We accept all the common payment methods, however, most staff use a payroll deduction.
-Deductions are taken from each paycheck from November through April.
+Deductions are taken from each paycheck from October through March.
 Payroll deduction is offered at renewal time thru the second week of Fall semester classes.
-Please note that refund (or payment suspension) is only made after a permit has been returned.
-Refunds are available thru March 31.
+A 50% refund is available for full year permits during the 1st semester only.

 - Parking is regulated throughout the entire calendar year.
 Parking regulation is not tied to the class schedule.

-- Regulation includes parking in a designated parking area with proper authorization; typically display of a valid permit or payment of the meter.
+- Regulation includes parking in a designated parking area with proper authorization or payment of the pay station.

 - Parking must be in a legal space, defined as within the striped pavement markings of an area identified as a parking lot.